uchijima-ns/backlog-mcp-server/README.md

 ## Usage Examples

-Once the MCP server is configured in Claude, you can use the tools directly in your conversations.
+Once the MCP server is configured in AI agents, you can use the tools directly in your conversations.
 Here are some examples:

 ### Listing Projects